DoTheEvo/selfhosted-apps-docker/README.md

 - no version is declared in compose, as the practice was [deprecated](https://nickjanetakis.com/blog/docker-tip-51-which-docker-compose-api-version-should-you-use)

+---

-# Requirements
+### Requirements

 **Basic linux and basic docker-compose knowledge.**
 The shit here is pretty hand holding and detailed, but it still should not be your first time running a docker container.

-# Some extra info

-### Caddy

-Kinda the core of the setup is Caddy reverse proxy.</br>
-It's described in most details, it's really amazingly simple but robust software.

-All guides have reverse proxy section with Caddyfile config for them.

 ---

+### Caddy reverse proxy

+Kinda the heart of the setup is [Caddy reverse proxy](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/caddy_v2).</br>
+It's described in most details and all guides have reverse proxy section with Caddyfile config specific for them.</br>
+Caddy is really great at simplifying the mess of https certificates, where you don't really have to deal with anything, while having a one simple, readable config file.

+But no big issue if using [traefik](https://github.com/DoTheEvo/Traefik-v2-examples) or nginx proxy manager.
+You just have to deal with reverse settings, and 90% of the time its just sending traffic to port 80 and nothing else.

+---

 ### Docker network

-You really want to create a custom docker bridge network and use it.
+You really want to create a custom named docker network and use it.

 `docker network create caddy_net`

 It can be named whatever, but what it does over default is that it provides [automatic DNS resolution](https://docs.docker.com/network/bridge/) between containers.
-Meaning one can exec in to caddy container and ping another container on that custom docker network by its hostname.
+Meaning one can exec in to a container and ping another container by its hostname.<br>

-So config files can just use hostnames and they will work.
+This makes config files simpler and cleaner.

 ---